 If you want to try a range of grill pellets Lumber Jack like BBQr’s Delight offer a starter pack of 7 flavours in 1lb bags.
 Apple, Cherry, Pecan, Hickory, Mesquite and Maple.
 They also have a blended bag which contains a mixture of Maple-Hickory-Cherry.

-I’ve not tried Lumber Jack grill pellets as yet, but there is something that potentially concerns me.
-Don’t get me wrong, I think the use of brown paper bags looks great and is more sustainable than using plastic.
+Lumber Jack used to use brown paper bags, which looks great and is more sustainable than using plastic.
 However, if you have read my post on keeping wood pellets dry, a brown paper bag is not going to provide much protection.
 For instance, I would not keep them in a garage or shed which gets wet and humid.
 Hence, it appears Lumber Jack have had to opt for plastic bags.

 Pit Boss Grill Pellets

 Finally, we have the range of barbeque and smoker pellets offered by Pit Boss.
 They also offer a range of grills comparable to that made by Traeger and RecTec.
 For instance, I have a post on the current range of Pit Boss Budget pellet grills.
 Pit Boss grill pellets are provided in 40lb bags and importantly they have a resealable top to protect the wood pellets from moisture.
 Sourced from North American forests they offer a competition blend of Maple, Hickory and Apple.
 They also offer individual flavours and have produced a handy chart to choose your flavour:

 Conclusions on the Top Brands of Wood Pellets for your BBQ Grill or Smoker

 So as you can see, there are a considerable number of brands who now offer BBQ wood pellets, and the list is growing.
-If you own a propane gas grill and you want to try smoking pellets for the first time starter pack sets from either BBQr’s Delight or Lumber Jack is a good place to start.
+If you own a propane gas grill and you want to try smoking pellets for the first time starter pack sets from either BBQr’s Delight or Lumber Jack are a good place to start.
 Thinking of purchasing your first pellet grill?
 Then trying a competition blend would be a good next step.
 If you get more into your outdoor grilling that’s when you could start to look into purchase pure 100% flavour bags and making your own blends and mixtures to suit your own taste preferences.
 I have a post on the best portable pellet grills you may wish to read, and don’t forget, there are also wood pellet pizza ovens to consider as well.
 I also have a post on the best tips on how to clean a pellet grill.

-Outdoor grilling with hardwood chips has been popular for decades, however, there could be a steep learning curve.
+Outdoor grilling with hardwood chips has been popular for decades.
+However, there could be a steep learning curve.
 Controlling the temperature using hardwood chips was reportedly a true challenge.
-However, hardwood pellets have made it possible for the average homeowner to get some of that great wood taste.
+However, hardwood pellets have made it possible for the average homeowner to get some of that great wood smoke taste into their food.

-Thanks for reading, I hope you found this post interesting.
+Thanks for reading, I hope you found this post useful/interesting.
 Please feel free to check out my other posts about making, burning and the other many used for wood pellets.
 Also please check out my wood pellet grill/smoker guide.